 Overwrite Element Data

 If you want to overwrite the data displayed in a cell without removing the reporting element in the corresponding row or column, enter an Excel formula directly into the cell.
-When you refresh, the report retains your formula and does not reconfigure the value based on the Adaptive Insights data.
+When you refresh, the report retains your formula and does not reconfigure the value based on the Adaptive Planning data.